Objectives of Wastewater Treatment

 The skills required for the routine operation and maintenance of the system components must be available locally or are such that they can be acquired with only minimum training.

 Capital and running costs must not exceed the community’s ability to pay.
 The financial return from re-use schemes is an important factor is an important factor in this regard.
+However, no one system completely satisfies all these demands.
+The problem becomes one of minimizing disadvantages.

-Waste Water treatment Processes
+Waste Water Treatment Processes

 Municipal wastewater is primarily organic in content and a significant number of industries including chemical pharmaceutical and food have high organic waste load.
 This means that the main treatment processes are geared towards organic removal.
 In a typical treatment plant, the wastewater is directed through a series of physical, chemical and biological processes each with specific waste load reduction task.
 The tasks are typically.